benofben/benlackey/posts/Card Games/README.md

 At the time, it was impossible to get your hands on cards.
 The local train and plastic model shop would periodically get a starter box of unlimited and immediately sell out.
 Frustrated by that I took some index cards and made my own game.
 My dad was a geologist, so it focused farm more on extinct creatures than high fantasy.
 I really wish I still had those cards.
 My dad had saved them but I threw theme away in cleaning out his house one time.
 I can still picture sitting on his bed with my sister playing that surprisingly balanced but extremely slow game.

 There'd been an earlier pollination game that wasn't collectible.
 It was played from a set shared deck.
 But it had some mechanics that in retrospect feel like MTG.
-Another game called Predator focused on building a food chain.
+Another game called Predator focused on building a food chain and had a lot of similarities as you were playing a whole bunch of creatures.

 What seemed like years but I'm sure was days or weeks later, my mom bought me and my friend Marco either a starter deck.
 I think he spent the night, sleeping in my other bunk bed that night.
 His starter pack had a Shivan Dragon which I *had* to have.
 I'm pretty sure I traded every card of use in that deck for the dragon.
 Marco got really good at trading and ultimately scaled his way up to multiple lotuses and such.